xgiralt64/ProxVNC/README.md

     client.disconnect() # Don't forget to disconnect when you're done
 ```

+Use `execCommandAsB64(command: str, wait_time=0.5)` instead of `execCommand()` for complex or large commands.
+It encodes the command in Base64 and sends it with an optional delay to ensure reliable execution.

 #### Connecting direcly with a shell ticket:

 You can also connect to the VNC terminal directly by **POSTing to the Proxmox termproxy endpoint**